GreenswayAB/BIRDS/cran-comments.md

 * sppreports() now gained the argument overlay to add overlay layers in the reports

 ## Downstream dependencies
-There are currently no downstream dependencies for this package
+There are currently no downstream dependencies for this package in CRAN